-The University of Texas Health Science Center at Tyler did not request tuition or fee plan changes for Fiscal Years 2017 and 2018.
+U. T. Health Science Center - Tyler did not request tuition or fee plan changes for Fiscal Years 2017 and 2018.
 Therefore, the tuition and fee plan approved by the Board of Regents on August 23, 2012, remains in effect.

-Summary of Proposed Tuition and Fee Plan: U. T. SOUTHWESTERN MEDICAL CENTER
+Summary of Proposed Tuition and Fee Plan: U. T. SOUTHWESTERN MEDICAL CENTER o Estimate reflects tuition and mandatory fees.